wkaisertexas/wkaisertexas.github.io/src/content/project/isef-analysis.md

 During the sumer of 2018, I first scraped the science fair abstracts database, [abstracts.societyforscience.org](https://abstracts.societyforscience.org) out of curiosity.
 A simple class-based file parser was built.
 Each project's title, awards won, school and more were exported as a CSV file to Excel.
 This represented my first Python project after converting from a Java-only prior (and C#, but that is basically Java if we are being honest)./ From the initial dataset, only a plot showing a rise in machine learning projects over time was created.

 In 2019, the scraper was quickly rebuilt using `beautifulsoup` and `pandas`.
 Both the [parsing code and the data set were made openly available on Kaggle](https://www.kaggle.com/datasets/wkaisertexas/all-international-science-fair-projects).
 One of my high school friends was going to do an analysis on this dataset as a science fair project.
-However, due to extra-curricurlar conflicts the prospect of doing a science fair-based science fair project was dead.
+However, due to extra-curricular conflicts the prospect of doing a science fair-based science fair project was dead.

 The dataset was forgotten about until 2023 when during my first-year of college I became reinvested and decieded to do a proper analysis and article on the dataset.

 # Goals and non-goals

 Demystifying ISEF is the primary goal of the project.
-Both through a tangeable exploration of common advice passed around and creating a visual exploratio of projects.
+Both through a tangible exploration of common advice passed around and creating a visual exploration of projects.

-Creating a

-# Design

-# APIs

-# Data Storage

-# Code / Pseudo Code

-# Degree of Constraints

-# Alternatives Considered

-# Cross-cutting concerns